Terry Gordy: Jim Crockett Promotions / World Championship Wrestling (1987, 1989, 1992)

-The Freebirds spent some time in the National Wrestling Alliance's Jim Crockett Promotions where they split to feud briefly but later reunited.
+The Freebirds spent some time in Jim Crockett Promotions where they split to feud briefly but later reunited.
 In 1989, Gordy helped Hayes reform the Freebirds, with Jimmy Garvin, in the NWA, which became World Championship Wrestling in 1991.
 Later, he and Steve Williams defeated the Steiners to become World Tag Team Champions.

-Gordy and Williams returned to World Championship Wrestling (WCW) in 1992 and won the WCW World Tag Team titles.
+Gordy and Williams returned to World Championship Wrestling (WCW) in 1992 and won the WCW World Tag Team Championship.
 At that point, they were considered the most dominant team in wrestling, making $10,000 to $15,000 a week.
-They also won the NWA World Tag Team titles in a tournament at the Great American Bash card in Albany, Georgia, one week later, thereby unifying the titles.
-Their feud with Rick and Scott Steiner in Japan was hyped as a feud between the best foreign teams of the two top Japanese promotions (the Steiners were competing for rival New Japan Pro-Wrestling at the time).
+They also won the NWA World Tag Team Championship in a tournament at the Great American Bash card in Albany, Georgia, one week later, thereby unifying the titles.
+Their feud with the Steiner Brothers in Japan was hyped as a feud between the best foreign teams of the two top Japanese promotions (the Steiners were competing for rival New Japan Pro-Wrestling at the time).
 Despite advances by New Japan, Gordy and Williams, out of loyalty to the AJPW founder and promoter, Giant Baba, refused to compete for the promotion (which had business ties with WCW at the time), leading to Gordy's departure from WCW before Halloween Havoc and Williams' departure after Starrcade.